 - Software as a Service – In SaaS, the customer is provided with the use of software without the need for a computer or server to build it on.
 Some of the best examples are Microsoft 365 (formerly Office 365) and Gmail.
 The customer only needs a computer, tablet, or phone to access the online software.

-Businesses use a variety of terms to highlight their products, as opposed to the more clinical descriptions from NIST—from DRaaS (Disaster Recovery) to HSMaaS (Hardware Security Module) as well as DBaaS (Database) and, finally, XaaS (Anything aaS).
+Businesses use a variety of terms to highlight their products, as opposed to the more clinical descriptions from NIST – from DRaaS (disaster recovery) to HSMaaS (hardware security module) to DBaaS (database) and, finally, XaaS (anything).
 Depending on what a company is marketing, it can be difficult to determine whether a product is SaaS or PaaS, but in the end, understanding the cloud provider’s contractual responsibilities is more important.
-Cloud providers extend their contracts to add security on cloud formations through services such as HSMaaS (Hardware Security Module) or DRMaaS (Digital Rights Management).
+Cloud providers extend their contracts to add security on cloud formations through services such as HSMaaS (hardware security module) or DRMaaS (digital rights management).

 The four deployment models are:

 - Public – Available to anyone for purchase.
-The best examples today are Amazon Web Service (AWS), Microsoft Azure, and Google Cloud Platform (GCP).
+The best examples today are Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).

-- Private – This is built for one company.
-Fundamentally, the hardware itself is not shared with anyone else.
-The private model could be built on a public cloud or within your own data centre (DC), or at a business that specialises in building private clouds, that is, a managed service provider.
+- Private – This is built for one company, and the hardware is not shared with anyone else.
+The private model could be built on a public cloud or within your own data centre, or at a business that specialises in building private clouds, that is, a managed service provider.

 - Community – This involves the concept of sharing between businesses.
 Service can be shared, or data can be shared on that service.
 One example might be government-built clouds shared by multiple agencies.

 - Hybrid – This involves using at least two of the three deployment models listed above: public and private, private and community, or public and community.
 Another possibility is using all three.